Can't spell "Smother" without "Mother".

 Rather than try to "launch" their children, they want to keep them close by, controlled, and having a life of limited scope.
 It is not only sad and pathetic, it is dangerous as well.
 If you are a parent, try to launch your child - and then ask yourself hard questions about your own enabling behavior.
 Are you keeping the kid in your basement, just so you can bitch about it to your friends?
 It is a hard thing to confront.

 And if you are a "kid" of 18 (which we used to call "adults") get out of the house!
 Living in your parent's basement is not something that is desirable.
-It is not living a full live.
+It is not living a full life.
 It is damaging to your mental health.
 It is a dead-end.

 And it goes without saying, if you have a child with mental health issues - or have them yourself, don't be afraid to seek professional help.
 There is nothing shameful about mental illness - except when you make it shameful by denying it exists or by failing to seek help.
+For God's sake, don't buy them a gun!

 One wonders how many other Adam Lanzas are living in their childhood bedrooms, with black plastic taped over the windows, spending all hours of the night on paranoid conspiracy theory websites, slowly starving themselves to death and making plans for massacres.
 There has to be more than one.